Concept

 Note: The GPUs must be from the same family.

-Install Drivers and Tools
+Install Drivers and Configure Mosaic

 Note: If the NVIDIA GPU driver is already installed and an additional GPU is added, the additional GPU may not be detected until the NVIDIA GPU driver is reinstalled.